NCAA hits USC basketball with 2 years' probation, fine

-LOS ANGELES (AP) — The NCAA hit Southern California’s men's basketball program with two years’ probation and a $5,000 fine on Thursday because a former assistant coach violated NCAA ethical conduct rules when he accepted a bribe to steer players to a business management company.
+LOS ANGELES (AP) — The NCAA hit Southern California’s men's basketball program with two years’ probation on Thursday because a former assistant coach violated NCAA ethics rules when he accepted a bribe to steer players to a business management company.

-The Division I Committee on Infractions announced the penalties, which include a 1% loss of the school’s basketball budget.
+The Division I Committee on Infractions announced the penalties, which include a $5,000 fine and a 1% loss of the private school’s basketball budget.
 The probation, which does not include a postseason ban, runs until April 14, 2023.

 Tony Bland, the former associate head coach under coach Andy Enfield, wasn't mentioned by name in the NCAA report.
-He was fired by the school in January 2018 and later pleaded guilty to conspiracy to commit bribery.
+He was arrested by FBI agents in September 2017.
+USC fired Bland four months later.
+He pleaded guilty to conspiracy to commit bribery in January 2019 and cooperated with the NCAA's investigation.

 As part of his plea deal with federal prosecutors, Bland acknowledged accepting a $4,100 bribe during a July 2017 meeting with financial advisers and business managers in exchange for directing players to retain their services when they entered the pro ranks.
 He received two years’ probation.

+USC is the fourth school involved in the federal investigation of conspiracy and bribery in college basketball to be punished by the NCAA.

+Other schools that have acknowledged receiving a notice of allegations from the NCAA are Arizona, which fired coach Sean Miller on April 7, Kansas, Louisville, North Carolina State, and TCU.

-Government recordings from the meetings revealed Bland had touted his ability to connect the company with current or prospective players, noting he had heavy influence over their decisions.
+In Bland's case, government recordings from the meetings revealed he had touted his ability to connect the company with current or prospective players, noting he had heavy influence over their decisions.

 The committee said the coach demonstrated “a recurring lack of judgment” that resulted in unethical conduct.

-"Although (the coach’s) behavior may have originated out of friendship with the agent associate, it waded into murky ethical waters and ultimately intersected with the agent associate’s corruption scheme within college basketball,” the committee said in its report.
+"Although (the coach’s) behavior may have originated out of friendship with the agent associate, it waded into murky ethical waters and ultimately intersected with the agent associate’s corruption scheme within college basketball,” the committee said.

 However, the committee noted Bland helped in the NCAA investigation and provided relevant information.
 It also said USC displayed “exemplary cooperation” and self-imposed meaningful penalties in line with NCAA guidelines.